Who is considered a Transfer Applicant?

 What majors are offered at Cal State L.A.?

-Some of our majors are impacted.
-For more information, visit the Transfer Impaction page.
+Some of our programs have additional requirements.
+For more information, visit the Major-Specific Criteria page.

 Ready to apply?